zangue/yoda-player/README.md

 Basic Usage
 -----------

-You will to create a video element within your HTML and assign it an id.
+You will need to create a video element within your HTML and assign it an id.
 Then add the player and initialize it

 ```html